fgx/fgx/docs/pages/developer.md

 Jenkins
 =====================

 There is a Jenkins instance being experimented with, the idea is to autobuild the tarballs and installers.

-The Jenkins instance is running on RedHats OpenShift cloud:
+The Jenkins instance is running on Red Hat's [OpenShift](https://openshift.com/) cloud:
 - https://jenkins-fgx.rhcloud.com/
-- Please send pedro an email for access
+- Please email pete for access

 Travis CI
 =====================

-- Travis build is defined in travis.yml
 - https://travis-ci.org/fgx/fgx/builds

 master Branch